 Liberty Broadband Corporation (Broadband, which is also referred to in this prospectus as we, our, or the company) is currently a subsidiary of Liberty Media Corporation (Liberty).
-Broadband's businesses, assets and liabilities will initially consist of Liberty's 26% ownership interest in, and warrants to purchase additional shares of, Charter Communications, Inc. (Charter), Liberty's 100% ownership interest in TruePosition, a minority equity investment in Time Warner Cable Inc. (TWC), certain deferred tax liabilities, Itabilities, Itabilities,
+Immediately following the Spin-Off (as defined below), Broadband's businesses, assets and liabilities will consist of Liberty's 26% ownership interest in, and warrants to purchase additional shares of, Charter Communications, Inc. (Charter), Liberty's 100% ownership interest in TruePosition, Inc. (TruePosition), a minority equity investment in Time Warner Cable Inc. (TWC), certain deferred tax liabilities, liabilities related to a TWC call option and \$320 million in indebtedness (with an additional \$80 million available to be drawn).
+Liberty has determined to spin off our company (the Spin-Off) by distribution (the distribution) to the holders of its common stock, as a dividend, all of our common stock (as described in more detail below).
+We are sending this prospectus to you in connection with the distribution.
+Liberty will retain the remainder of its businesses, assets and liabilities not held by us at the time of the Spin-Off, including its subsidiaries Sirius XM Holdings, Inc. (Sirius XM) and Atlanta National League Baseball Club, Inc. (ANLBC) and its interest in Live Nation Entertainment, Inc. (Live Nation).

-If all conditions to the Spin-Off are satisfied or waived by the board of directors of Liberty in its sole discretion, at 5:00 p.m., New York City time, on a date to be determined by the board of directors of Liberty (such date and time, the distribution date):
+If all conditions to the Spin-Off are satisfied or waived by the board of directors of Liberty in its sole discretion, at 5:00 p.m., New York City time, on November 4, 2014 (such date and time, the distribution date):

-- (a) for each whole share of Liberty's Series A common stock (LMCA) held by you as of 5:00 p.m., New York City time, on a date to be determined by the board of directors of Liberty (such date and time, the record date), you will receive one-fourth of a share of our Series A common stock in the distribution, and (b) you will receive one subscription right to purchase one share of our Series C common stock (a Series C Right) for every five shares of our Series A common stock that you receive in the distribution; - (a) for each whole share of Liberty's Series B common stock (LMCB) held by you on the record date, you will receive one-fourth of a share of our Series B common stock in the distribution, and (b) you will receive one Series C Right for every five shares of our Series B common stock that you receive in the distribution; and - (a) for each whole share of Liberty's Series C common stock (LMCK, and together with LMCA and LMCB, the Liberty common stock) held by you on the record date, you will receive one-fourth of a share of our Series C common stock (together with our Series A common stock and our Series B common stock, the Broadband common stock or our common stock) in the distribution, and (b) you will receive one Series C Right for every five shares of our Series C common stock in the distribution.
+- for each whole share of Liberty's Series A common stock (LMCA) held by you as of 5:00 p.m., New York City time, on October 29, 2014 (such date and time, the share of our Series A common stock in the distribution: - · for each whole share of Liberty's Series B common stock (LMCB) held by you on the record date, you will receive one-fourth of a share of our Series B common stock in the distribution; and - for each whole share of Liberty's Series C common stock (LMCK, and together with LMCA and LMCB, the Liberty common stock) held by you on the record date, you will receive one-fourth of a share of our Series C common stock (together with our Series A common stock and our Series B common stock, the Broadband common stock or our common stock) in the distribution.